Mushroom Lamp v1

 The goal was to make the mushrooms look like they’re breathing, and I like to think it’s pretty good!

-The LED inside the cabin flickers to make it seem like a little inhabitant is sitting by the fire.
+The LED inside the cabin flickers to make it seem like a little dweller is sitting by the fire.
 This isn’t directly controlled by the ESP32 – I just stole the LED from an electric candle, so it has a semi-random flickering pattern built into its PCB.
-The unfortunate side-effect of this is that I cannot control the brightness myself to adjust its pattern, but that’s ok!
+The unfortunate side-effect of this is that I cannot control the brightness myself to adjust its pattern, but that’s ok.

 Future Improvements